openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 @endsphinxdirective

-After the conversion IR files produced by the script are written to the <ir_dir> directory.
-Models in the IR format always include an `.xml` and `.bin` file.
-In some cases they may also include other files such as `.json` or `.mapping`.
+After the conversion the OpenVINO IR files (produced by the script) are written to the <ir_dir> directory.
+Models in the OpenVINO IR format always include an `.xml` and `.bin` files.
+In some cases they may also include other files, such as `.json` or `.mapping`.
 **Make sure these files are together in a single directory so the OpenVINO Runtime can find them!**

 **REQUIRED:** `model_name.xml`, `model_name.bin`